 The instantaneous exhaust mass flow rate can be calculated from the fuel flow and the air-to-fuel ratio (calculated with A/Fst and λi according to paragraph 7.3.) as follows:

-qmew,i=qmaw,i×1+1A/Fst×li
+qmew,i=qmaw,i×1+1A/Fst×i

-qmew,i=qmf,i×1+ A/Fst×li
+qmew,i=qmf,i×1+ A/Fst×i

 The calculated instantaneous exhaust mass flow rate shall meet the linearity requirements specified for the exhaust gas mass flow rate in paragraph 3. of Annex 5 and the validation requirements specified in paragraph 4.3. of Annex 6.